DataDog/terraform-provider-datadog/website/docs/r/screenboard.html.markdown

 Nested `widget` blocks have the following structure:

 - `type` - (Required) The type of the widget.
-One of "free_text", "timeseries", "query_value", "toplist", "change", "event_timeline", "event_stream", "image", "note", "alert_graph", "alert_value", "iframe", "check_status", "trace_service", "hostmap", "manage_status", "log_stream", "uptime", or "process".
+One of "free_text", "timeseries", "query_value", "toplist", "change", "event_timeline", "event_stream", "image", "note", "alert_graph", "alert_value", "iframe", "check_status", "trace_service", "hostmap", "manage_status", "log_stream", or "process".
 - `x` - (Required) The position of the widget on the x (vertical) axis.
 Should be greater or equal to 0.
 - `y` - (Required) The position of the widget on the y (horizontal) axis.
 Should be greater or equal to 0.
 - `title` - (Optional) The title of the widget.